Choosing The Best Equipment For Hedging

 Preparing Your Roses for Winter

-Good gardening practices such as removing dead leaves and canes will help reduce pests.
-Find out which pests are most prevalent in your area by checking with your local nursery.
-Here are some of the more common problems:
+Good gardening practices, such as removing dead leaves and pruned canes, will significantly help reduce pests and diseases.
+Always check with your local nursery to find out which pests are most prevalent in your area.

 Rugosa Roses